So, you’ve chosen Ladakh for your next trip but confused with Budget? Don’t worry here is the guide for budget Trip to Leh Ladakh by zingbus.

 What kind of clothing should we bring for our trip to Ladakh?

-T-shirts and shorts are appropriate clothing options during the day, but after dusk, the weather becomes pretty cold, necessitating a jacket and sweater.
-Warm woollen clothing is required for trekking to peaks 4000 metres above sea level.
+T-shirts and shorts are appropriate clothing options during the day, but the weather becomes pretty cold after dusk, necessitating a jacket and sweater.
+Warm, woollen clothing is required for trekking to peaks 4000 metres above sea level.

-Rain and snowstorms are possible in June and July, so bring wind cheaters and raincoats if you are planning to travel during this time.
+Rain and snowstorms are possible in June and July, so bring windcheaters and raincoats if you plan to travel during this time.
 A pair of waterproof footwear is a must if you enjoy trekking.

 Are ATMs available in Leh?